-Real estate agents can generate leads in various ways.
+Agents can generate real estate leads in various ways.
 Some of the most common ways include a Facebook lead generation campaign, setting up a website and drive traffic to the site, networking with other real estate agents and setting up open houses and inviting potential home sellers.

-One, les common but just was effective way to generate real estate leads is to canvass a neighborhood and go door knocking.
+One, les common but just as effective way to generate real estate leads is to canvass a neighborhood and go door knocking.

 What?
 Door knocking?
 That’s a viable way to generate real estate leads?
 It absolutely is!
 Knocking on doors could be the best way for some real estate agents if done properly.

 Ever heard the saying, “What’s old is new again?”
 The saying implies that what once was important or effective, and became ineffective or unimportant, is now important or effective again.
 That’s what knocking on doors is.
 It’s an old school real estate agent way of generating leads that became ineffective for a while, but is now effective again.